 Important note if you have very hard water…

 Because of this, if you live in an area that has extremely hard water, I would recommend that you keep this in mind as you start out with a shampoo bar.
-If your water hardness is a problem or you can’t seem to get past the “transition” stage, you can easily install a water filter on your showerhead as a fix (plus soft water is easier on your hair and skin anyway!)
+If you have hard water where you live and you can’t seem to get past the “transition” stage after a week or so, it’s probably the minerals in your water.

 What are you waiting for?